 Although it sometimes seems as though planning departments are just nit-picking, remember that they are generally in favour of development (over 75% of applications in England are approved first time round), but want to make sure that buildings match their surroundings and are not out of scale, especially in conservation areas.

 Beyond that, getting planning permission in Birmingham in general is no mean feat, but it is a case of meeting a lot of different criteria.
 This makes preparing a planning application challenging if you’re not a professional – so advice and help from experienced planners is a service well worth its money.

 If your project involves the creation of a new dwelling (whether that’s building from scratch or subdividing an existing home), then planning permission is normally required before you can get started – this can take anywhere from 8 to 12 weeks to get once we’ve submitted your application for you

-Similarly, larger outbuildings or extensions, builds or improvements involving listed buildings or in a conservation area, are also likely to require a full planning permission application with a heritage statement to support your plans.
+Similarly, larger outbuildings or extensions, as well as builds or improvements involving listed buildings or in a conservation area, are also likely to require a full planning permission application with a heritage statement to support your plans.

 At Lapworth Architects we generally work as full-service architects, meaning that we can design and draw up your plans, and also deal with the planning application that needs to be submitted to the planning department at your local council before you can start your build.

 Having a team that is experienced with your local council is a real advantage here – they will know what kind of building projects the local authority are in favour of, how lenient or restrictive they might be, and what their overall approaches are.
 Solihull Borough Council will have completely different priorities and restrictions from Birmingham City Council, for example.

 The cost of submitting a full planning application for a new single dwelling is currently £462, whereas an application for an extension currently costs £206.